TFlexSoom/go-tree/README.md

 I would recommend a more standard library but if you like the implementation feel free to use this container package.

+## Pre-requisites
+1. Install Go

 ## go pkg
 `go add go-tree`

+## How to test
+`go test ./... -v`

 ## Documentation

+### Thread-safety
+This container is not threadsafe.
+Instances must never be shared across instances.

 ### Creating a tree
 You have two choices of implementations.
 The tree type itself is the same generically.